-Your body is unique to you, so is your comfort.
+Your body is unique to you, and so is your comfort.
 Factors such as our height, weight, natural sleep position, and personal preferences are all variables that play an important part in choosing sleep products to help to get a good night’s rest.
 Many people think they know what they like or want, surrounding mattress and pillow purchases, but many times, error in their investment can actually create a more uncomfortable situation.

 Buckwheat pillows are a traditional Asian pillow created centuries ago as an answer to overall sleep health and comfort.
 The influences of this design have been gaining in popularity around the world, and The Sleep Judge Team has acquired a popularly reviewed Buckwheat Hullo Pillow to see if the claims surrounding this unique item is all that it’s hyped up to be.
 Our surprising results are found below.

 Hulltex, the parent company of Hullo Pillows, is a Minnesota based business that specializes in Buckwheat Pillow products.
 Designed for comfort and made to last, Hullo Pillows are an all natural solution to your sleep.
 Aimed at responsible business practices, Hulltex strives to keep a low carbon footprint in their manufacturing processes and uses all organic materials and fabrics.
 They also donate a percentage of their proceeds to The Nature Conservancy.

 The Hullo Buckwheat Pillow

 Keeping simple with natural comfort in mind, the Hullo Pillow is made with quality materials to provide a long-lasting product.
 Available in multiple sizes for personal preferences, each is made with a 100% cotton twill casing and filled with organically sourced buckwheat husks for a unique, personalized comfort.